The Top TOEFL Speaking Templates for All Speaking Tasks

 Do you prefer to eat at food stands or restaurants?
 Use details and examples to support your explanation.

-To me, I prefer eating at restaurants over eating at food stands for two main reasons.
+To me, I prefer eating at restaurants over eating at food stands for two main reasons (or I prefer to eat at restaurants for two main reasons).
 The first reason is I grew up dinning in restaurants, so I am accustomed to eating in them.
 Actually, I cannot remember the last time I ate at a food stand.
 Plus, eating in a nice building is much more comfortable compared to eating outside.
 The second reason is there is a better food selection.
 I can have more choices and my food is cooked better, because they have a proper cooking system.
 Therefore, these reasons are why I prefer to eat at a restaurant rather than a food stand.

 Template for IF/Imaginary Question Type